nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 To add a member class, follow these steps.

-1. On the tab menu, select Settings --> System Settings.
+1. On the Navigation tabs, select Settings --> System Settings.
 2. Locate the Member Classes section and click Add.
 3. In the window that opens, enter the member class code and description.
 Click Save.

 To edit the description of a member class, follow these steps.

-1. On the tab menu, select Settings --> System Settings.
+1. On the Navigation tabs, select Settings --> System Settings.
 2. Locate the Member Classes section, select a member class and click Edit.
 3. In the window that opens, enter the member class description and click Save.

 To delete a member class, follow these steps.

-1. On the tab menu, select Settings --> System Settings.
+1. On the Navigation tabs, select Settings --> System Settings.
 2. Locate the Member Classes section, select a member class and click Yes.

 Only the member classes that are used by none of the X-Road members can be deleted.